Weakly tracially approximately representable actions: The dual of weakly tracially approximately representable actions

-which is in~$B$ and has norm equal to~$1$.
-Moreover, clearly $\| y \| \leq 1$, while $\| y \| \geq 1$ follows from the other conditions. \end{proof} We refer to Definition 1.3 of \cite{PP15} for the definition of pointwise spectrally nontrivial group actions on C*-algebras.
-In the following lemma, we show that in the category of this class of group actions, for every positive element, say $a$, in the crossed product of norm one, there is a positive contraction in the crossed product, say $z$, such that $zaz^* \in A_+ \setminus \{0\}$ and its norm is bounded below.
-This is useful in the proofs of Proposition~\ref{ProWTRP->WTAR} and Proposition~\ref{ProWTAR->WTRP}. \begin{lem} Let $\af \colon G \to \Aut (A)$ be an action of a discrete group $G$ on a \ca~$A$ which is pointwise spectrally nontrivial in the sense of Definition 1.3 of~\cite{PP15}.
+In the following lemma, we show that in the category of pointwise outer actions of countable discrete groups on simple C*-algebras, for every positive element, say $a$, in the crossed product of norm one, there is a positive contraction in the crossed product, say $z$, such that $zaz^* \in A_+ \setminus \{0\}$ and its norm is bounded below.
+This lemma may be known and can be considered as a standard application of Kishimoto's lemma.
+We include a proof as we need to know some information on the norm of $z$ and $zaz^*$ when it is used in the proofs of Proposition~\ref{ProWTRP->WTAR} and Proposition~\ref{ProWTAR->WTRP}. \begin{lem} Let $\af \colon G \to \Aut (A)$ be an action of a countable discrete group $G$ on a unital simple \ca~$A$ which is pointwise outer.
 Identify $A$ with a subalgebra of $C^*_{\mathrm{r}} (G, A, \af)$ in the usual way.
 Let $a \in C^*_{\mathrm{r}} (G, A, \af)_{+}$ satisfy $\| a \| = 1$.
 Then for every $\ep > 0$ there is $z \in C^*_{\mathrm{r}} (G, A, \af)$ such that: \begin{enumerate} \item $z a z^* \in A_{+}$. \item $\| z \| \leq 1$. \item $\| z a z^* \| > 1 - \ep$. \end{enumerate} \end{lem}